-Join Alan Simon for an in-depth discussion in this video Recruit leadership, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Recruit leadership, part of Big Data Foundations: Program Management.

 - [Voiceover] Recruiting the individuals…to fill your Big Data Team…is one of your most important job functions…as the Big Data Program Manager.…Your Big Data Team will be built from both within…as well as outside your organization.…When it comes to filling all of your teams roles,…what should you look for?…You want to look for specific…Hadoop data storage and interchange experience,…as well as skills with Hadoop driven analytics,…and then also various subject matter experts.…Hadoop Tool experience to look for…includes Flume,…Sqoop,…Oozie,…Kafka,…and YARN.…